-To get a feel for the Vikings side of the preparations for the 2013 season, I got together with Dan Zinksi of The Viking Age for a Q&A. Here are my questions followed by his answers.
+To get a feel for the Vikings side of preparations for the 2014 season, I got together with Adam Carlson of The Viking Age for a Q&A. Here are my questions followed by his answers.

 1. How would you assess the team’s offseason?
 Did they do what they needed to do through the draft and free agency?

 "The Vikings had a lot of holes to fill in free agency and the draft, and they did a decent job filling up the spots.
 Some of the positions will need players to step up or return to form, but overall this should be an improved team (especially on the defensive side of the ball).
 Coming off a 5 win season, some big changes needed to be made, and the biggest was getting a new coaching staff and offensive/defensive schemes."

 The Viking Age

 2. Which Rookie are you most excited to see play in 2014 and why?